lieutdan13/GenAIPrompts/ArticleWritingPromptChain.md

 ```
 Generate 10 of your best preview texts for this email.
 I want the preview text to be a sneak preview of what's inside the email and the article.
 It must add to the curiosity sentiment.
 Before each variation, I want you to think through what a good preview text line would be and elaborate on your reasoning before writing the preview text.

-At the end of this response, I also want you to add a code block with "Article: " followed by the article's title.
+I also want you to add a code block at the end of this response with "Article: " followed by the article's title.
 ```

 ## Social Media